Enhancements Effective July 1, 2023

 To be eligible for reimbursement, courses must meet the following guidelines:

-- The course(s) must be approved by your supervisor prior to the first day of class
+• The course(s) must be approved by your supervisor prior to requesting reimbursement and within 90 days of the last day of class

 Eligible courses include classroom, online or distance learning, and ESL (English as a Second Language).
 Additionally, self-paced courses are reimbursable under the guidelines of the program.
 With these courses, 1) there must be a designated start and end date on the application within a specific semester/term, 2) it cannot take longer than the equivalent of one semester, and 3) there will be no exceptions to these dates when it is time to process the reimbursement.
-Ineligible courses include certificate programs that do not grant academic credit towards a degree, and courses that are solely for research, thesis, or dissertation work.
+Ineligible courses include certificate programs that do not grant academic credit towards a degree.

 Please note: The year in which the course begins is the year/semester/quarter used to determine tuition reimbursement eligibility.